dhk3136/deriving-value-fifa-market/README.md

 Consequently, club teams can afford outrageous sums of money to spend on single players.
 Often, they are not looking for the best value or effective combinations of players--but instead, the best players and coaches evaluated on an individual metric.
 Consider, for example, that during a single transfer window (the time alloted for clubs to make trades or "buy" players), Paris St-Germain broke a record for money spent on a single player, and then proceeded to break that record with their next purchase.

-## Question
+## Motivating Question
-Is the relationship between a player's ability and his market value normally distributed?
+Is there a relationship between a player's ability and his market value, and if so, how is that relationship distributed?

 ## Data
 I used a dataset consisting of 89 column features including on and off-field statistics (e.g., wage, short passing) and 18702 labels representing FIFA's list of current professional soccer players, worldwide.
 The data was web-scraped from the website Sofifa which rates and provides values for current soccer players.